Quality Inn Historic Area

 Colonial Heritage is a collection of beautifully designed homes centered around a golf community.
 It is designed for over-55s and has a host of specially-designed and chosen facilities, including indoor and outdoor swimming pools, lots of walking and biking trails and a multi-facility clubhouse.
 Situated conveniently close to Williamsburg and the rest of the Historic Triangle, Colonial Heritage has a lot to offer active individuals.

-A short distance from Williamsburg town life lies the tranquil natural beauty of York River State Park.
+A short distance from Williamsburg's town life lies the tranquil natural beauty of York River State Park.
 The congregation of saltwater and freshwater is responsible for the unique ecosystem and biodiversity found around the park; it's a popular destination for nature lovers.
 Excellent fishing, boating and hiking opportunities make this park a favorite among locals and visitors.
 The park is for day use only and has no overnight camping facilities.
+Parking and boat launch fees are applicable.